Why become a member?

 • We will list your right to know day activities on the website.

 • You can be involved in any future activities of the network which could include joint projects or fundraising.

-• You can request that your organisation’s materials are included on the resources page if you consider them to be of general relevance to the Freedom of Information community.
+• You can request that your organization’s materials are included on the resources page if you consider them to be of general relevance to the Freedom of Information community.

 How to become a member

-If you are an individual: If you are interested in joining our discussion list please send an e-mail with your name, e-mail address, organisation, occupation and reason for interest to the FOIAnet coordinator.
+If you are an individual: If you are interested in joining our discussion list please send an e-mail with your name, e-mail address, organization, occupation, and reason for interest to the FOIAnet coordinator.

 - Fill in the form (EN) (ES) and send it to the coordinator.